frees-io/freestyle/docs/src/main/tut/docs/integrations/monix/README.md

   (V.isPositive |@| V.isEven).map(_ && _)
 ```

-Our algebra didn't specify what exactly will be validated, so that gives us the liberty to do that in a handler.
+Our algebra didn't specify exactly what will be validated, so that gives us the liberty to do that in a handler.

-We will create a handler that validates integers and that can potentially validate these integers asynchronously.
+We will create a handler that validates integers and can potentially do so asynchronously.

-We could encode the fact that we will validate integers by using `Reader[Int, ?]` and the (potential) asynchronicity with Monix `Task`, combining the two we end up with `ReaderT[Task, Int, ?]` or `Kleisli[Task, Int, ?]`.
+We can encode that we will validate integers by using `Reader[Int, ?]` and the (potential) asynchronicity with Monix `Task`, combining the two we end up with `ReaderT[Task, Int, ?]` or `Kleisli[Task, Int, ?]`.

 ```tut:book
 import cats.data.Kleisli